Do you need a visa for Bali?

 What to check before you apply

-Before you rely on any visa advice, confirm your passport nationality, the visa route name, permitted purpose, stay length, fee, extension route, payment method, arrival-card requirement and onward-ticket wording.
-This is not the section of the trip where “someone on Facebook said” should be doing heavy lifting.
+Before you rely on any visa advice, confirm your passport nationality, the visa route name, permitted purpose, payment method, arrival-card requirement and onward-ticket wording.
+For stay-length planning checked on May 15, 2026: B1 is 30 days plus one 30-day extension, A1 is 30 days with no extension, and C1 is 60 days plus 60-day extension blocks up to 180 days total.
+This is the part where official sources should do the heavy lifting.

 The official starting point for online visa applications is evisa.imigrasi.go.id.
 The official Immigration information pages live on imigrasi.go.id.